 Sounds good right?

-Obviously, this is not an universal method since every artist have their own ways to work.
+Obviously, this is not a universal method since every artist has their own way to work.

 Although, after working on a bunch of chalkboard pieces, these are the steps that helped me step up the game and work for clients worldwide.